dai-shi/react-hooks-fetch/README.md

 FetchProvider component

-Put this component higher in the component tree
+Put this component higher in the component tree.

 #### Parameters